 By Chaitali Sengupta

 Chaitali Sengupta writes and translates fiction, non-fiction, and poetry.
-Her first book of poetry is Cross-Stitched Words, a recipient of HONORABLE MENTION award at the New England book festival 2021.
+Her first book of poetry is Cross-Stitched Words, a recipient of HONORABLE MENTION award at the New England book festival 2021, is published by SETU, USA.
 Her latest work of translation is Timeless Tales in Translation, a collection of 12 short stories by famous Indian authors.
-She has co-authored several esteemed anthologies and has contributed largely to well-known online/print journals.
+She has co-authored several esteemed anthologies, and has contributed largely to well-known online/print journals.
 Presently, she is working on a translation work featuring the Dutch author, Louis Couperus.
+More about Chaitali here.

 Cafe Dissensus Everyday is the blog of Cafe Dissensus magazine, born in New York City and currently based in India.
 All materials on the site are protected under Creative Commons License.